 Replacing sugary beverages with water

 We look for potential policy, systems and environmental change strategies to improve the health of our community.

 Each year our Educators provided “healthy eating and being active” classroom instruction to over 550 students in 24 classrooms at Mariposa Elementary School, Lake Don Pedro Elementary, and Greeley Hill Elementary School.
 Our interactive curriculum is standards based, and features tastings, physical activity, and parent newsletters.

 We are an active participant on the Mariposa County Unified School District (MCUSD) School Wellness Policy Committee, providing technical assistance on USDA required policy updates for school wellness policies.

 Monthly collaboration at USDA emergency food distribution events in Mariposa, Greeley Hill, and the Senior Brown Bag event.
-We enjoy meeting participants who sample recipes, and receive recipes and tips on eating healthy on a budget.
+We enjoy meeting participants who sample, and receive recipes and tips on eating healthy on a budget.

-Coordination with the Wellness Center at Mariposa County Human Services to provide adult healthy eating and cooking classes, and tips on how to stay active.
+Coordination with the Wellness Center at Mariposa County Health & Human Services to provide adult healthy eating and cooking classes, and tips on how to stay active.

 Collaborate with local food pantries, and Merced County Food Bank to implement healthy food choice and donation strategies.